-During the fourth year (P87 - 2011) the main Galactic plane variability campaign is carried out over 70 epochs using $70 \times 7.5 = 525$ hours in $K_s$ , following a similar strategy as in the case of the bulge in the previous year.
-According to the PSP requirement, only part of these observations can be carried on over 27 consecutive nights.
+During the fourth year (P87 - 2011) the main Galactic plane variability campaign is carried out over 80 epochs using 58 nights in K_s , following a similar strategy as in the case of the bulge in the previous year.

-Finally, during the fifth year (P89 - 2012) we will acquire 12 more epochs for the bulge and 5 more for the disk, with observations spread over the season taking a total of $12 \times 10.86 = 130$ and $5 \times 7.5 = 38$ nights, respectively.
+Finally, during the fifth year (P89 - 2012) we will observe for 20/9 epochs 20/7 nights the bulge/plane fields, respectively, but with observations spread over the season.
 This allows the measurement of longer-timescale variables, and the search for high-proper motion objects.
+A subset of the fields can be observed much more frequently (10-40 times per night).
+This strategy allows to find short-period variables and planetary transits.